linode/docs/docs/guides/databases/redis/using-redis-transaction-blocks/index.md

     GET the_key
     EXEC

 Notice that, for each command within the block (between `MULTI` and `EXEC`), the client responds with `QUEUED`.
-Once you send the `EXEC` command, the server provides and appropriate response for each command within the transaction:
+Once you send the `EXEC` command, the server provides an appropriate response for each command within the transaction.

 {{< output >}}
 1) OK